My name is My-Huong Elsa Bui and I am a Vietnamese Texan, born and raised. You can call me Elsa.

 Many people desire a shift in their 40s, because they change internally as people.
 It is not only desired but naturally necessary in order to progress through life, to the later stage and to the beyond, peacefully.

 Not to worry, I have tons of energy left and 2 young children to keep up with, but the energy is shifted now to this new purpose.
+You may not meet me on your first ride but chances are you called my phone and I'm the one calling your doctor's offices when needed.
+I do the evening and out of town rides.

 I feel I can help those more aged and